s-macke/AdventureAI/README.md

 # Conclusion

 In conclusion most of the Large Language Models can play and win text adventures, at least if the adventure is as simple as this one.
+However, none of the models are able to understand the twist of the story.

 More text adventures are waiting to be played.

 ## About